SN 2021hpr

-SN 2021hpr was a type Ia supernova located in the Constellation of Draco that occurred in the spiral galaxy NGC 3147 at a distance of about 45 Mpc.
-Its discovery was reported by amateur astronomer Kōichi Itagaki on April 2, 2021.
-The progenitor of this supernova was likely a star in a binary star system with a separation of ~15.84 AU.
+SN 2021hpr was a Type Ia supernova located in the Constellation of Draco that occurred in the spiral galaxy NGC 3147 at a distance of around 147 million light years (45 Mpc).
+Its discovery was reported by amateur astronomer Kōichi Itagaki on 2 April 2021.
+The progenitor of this supernova was likely a star in a binary star system with a separation of around 15.84 AU.